Numbers at a glance

 Results

-Value adjustments on participations, depreciation on tangible assets and intangible assets
+Value adjustments on participations, amortisation on tangible assets and intangible assets

-Depreciation of tangible fixed assets and value adjustments on investments totaled CHF 10.2 million, compared with CHF 18.7 million, a decrease of CHF 8.4 million.
+Depreciation of tangible fixed assets and value adjustments on investments totaled CHF 26.7 million, compared with CHF 10.2 million the previous year, an increase of CHF 16.5 million.

 Changes in provisions and other value adjustments, losses